Homological mirror symmetry for nodal stacky curves: The partially wrapped Fukaya category

 \subsection{Computation of the partially wrapped Fukaya category}

 Once we have constructed the surfaces in question, our approach to mirror symmetry involves computing the partially wrapped Fukaya category via the method given in \cite{HKK}.\\

 Given a surface with non-empty boundary, $\Sigma$, and a collection of stops on its boundary $\Lambda$, \cite[Section 3]{HKK} shows that if $\{L_i\}$ is a collection of pairwise disjoint and non-isotopic Lagrangians such that $\Sigma\setminus\big(\sqcup_{i}L_i\big)$ is topologically a union of discs, each of which with exactly one marked point on its boundary, then the $L_i$ generate $\mathcal{W}(\Sigma;\Lambda)$.
 Moreover, it is also shown that the total endomorphism algebra of the generators is formal, and can be described as the algebra of a quiver with monomial relations.
-A connection to the representation theory of finite dimensional algebras is given by the observation that the endomorphism algebra of such a generating collection of objects is \emph{gentle}.\\
+A connection to the representation theory of finite dimensional algebras is given by the observation that the endomorphism algebra of such a generating collection of objects is \emph{gentle}, a class of finite dimensional algebras first introduced in \cite{AssemSkowronski}.
+These continue to be of interest to representation theorists, particularly for their relationship with Fukaya categories of surfaces -- see, for example, \cite{Opper2018AGM}, \cite{Amiot2019ACD}.\\

 To construct the partially wrapped Fukaya category, it was shown that there exists a ribbon graph dual to the collection of Lagrangians.
 This graph has an $n-$valent vertex at the centre of each $2n$-gon cut out by the Lagrangians, and the half edges connect two vertices if that edge is dual to a Lagrangian on the boundary of both of the corresponding discs.
 The cyclic ordering is induced from the orientation of the surface.
 From this, it was shown in \cite[Theorem 3.1]{HKK} that the partially wrapped Fukaya category is given as the global sections of a constructible cosheaf of $A_\infty$-categories on the ribbon graph.
 In particular, for each $n$-valent vertex at the centre of a $2n$-gon, there is a fully faithful inclusion functor